-9. 82% of new hires will stay after a positive onboarding experience
+9. 69% of new hires will stay for 3 years after a positive onboarding experience

 The cost of a “bad hire”—someone who will leave your company in less than a year—can be high.
 You need to critically evaluate your onboarding process to ensure that you not only find but retain the best candidate.
-Remember that 82% of new hires who have a positive onboarding experience stay at their new job for over a year.
+Remember that 69% of new hires who have a positive onboarding experience stay at their new job for over three years.

 10. New hires are twice as likely to look for a new job after a poor onboarding experience

 What happens if the onboarding process is less than stellar?
 Your new hire is twice as likely to look for a new job.
 Again, this highlights the need for a smooth interview, hiring, and onboarding process.

 11. 40% of job seekers are leaving jobs for more money elsewhere

 Money talks.
 One of the biggest reasons people leave their job is to find a higher salary elsewhere.
 In fact, according to a recent Monster.com report, 40% of job seekers are searching for a better salary, and a whopping 96% of respondents said they are looking for a new job in 2023.
 To stay competitive, your company needs to offer an attractive salary and benefits package… or risk losing your dream hire to a more generous firm.

 12. Your hiring cycle can be 60% shorter with an optimized recruitment process